samanthashleyrose/LeeQuotes.com/README.md

 ## Description

-Welcome to <a href="https://samanthashleyrose.github.io/LeeQuotes.com/">LeeQuotes.com</a>, a selected collection of insightful and humorous quotes from our esteemed instructor, Lee Warrick.
+Welcome to <a href="https://samanthashleyrose.github.io/LeeQuotes.com/">LeeQuotes.com</a>, a collection of insightful and humorous quotes from our noteworthy instructor, Lee Warrick.

-[Navigating](#usage) the site is a breeze--simply follow the on-screen instructions to bring forth a new quote, providing a delightful and random experience.
-Explore additional [Features](#features), such as the "Click to see full quote list" button, to access the entire collection of quotes at your fingertips.
+[Navigating](#usage) the site is a breeze--simply follow the on-screen instructions to bring forth a new randomized quote, providing a delightful and engaging experience.
+Explore additional [Features](#features), such as the "Click to see full quote list" button, to access the entire collection of quotes.

 LeeQuotes.com is designed to bring a touch of wisdom and amusement to your day, offering a unique and engaging way to experience the wit and wisdom of our instructor.